blastlab/indoornavi-UWB_firmware/UWB_core/man/source/commands.rst

 * parser is letter size independent during parsing commands and hexadecimal values
 * when parameters has names then order is not important
-* spaces between attribut name and values will be ommited
+* spaces between attribute name and values will be omitted